giuthas-talks/Automated_segmentation_exercises/README.md

 Talk at Queen Margaret University, Glasgow University and University of Lancaster in June 2025.

-The slides are listed above as slides.pdf or you can follow one of these links:
+The slides are listed above as slides.pdf.
+This was an evolving talk so you can get the different versions from these links - should that interest you for some reason :D

 - Slides at QMU on 2nd June [link [pdf]](slides_qmu.pdf)
 - Current version [link [pdf]](slides.pdf)